He Must Increase I Must Decrease Lent Reflection Devotional

 And discover that you have increased.

 If you enjoyed this post, I would greatly appreciate it if you like, share, or comment on it.
 Follow my blog to receive notifications when new posts are published.
-You can find my other Christian poems or inspirational poems at https://alongthebarrenroad.com/category/poetry/
+If you would like to receive deals and news on any of my books, please join below.

 photo credit: Nebel via photopin (license)